Jedsek/rust-wc/completions/README.md

 # Completions
-Here are some completion files for common shells
+Here are some completion files for common shells.
-These files are automatically generated/updated at compile time
+These files are automatically generated/updated at compile time.

 |shell|completion file|
 |---|---|